microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

 - `version`
   We recommend you don't edit this field.
 It tracks the current version of the `c_cpp_properties.json` file so that the extension knows what properties and settings should be present and how to upgrade this file to the latest version.

+- `enableConfigurationSquiggles`
+  Set to `true` to report errors detected in `c_cpp_properties.json` file to the C/C++ Extension.

 ## Configuration properties

 - `name`
   A friendly name that identifies a configuration. `Linux`, `Mac`, and `Win32` are special identifiers for configurations that will be autoselected on those platforms.
 The status bar in VS Code will show you which configuration is active.
-You can also click on the label in the status bar to change the active configuration.
+You can also select on the label in the status bar to change the active configuration.

 - `compilerPath` (optional)
   The full path to the compiler you use to build your project, for example `/usr/bin/gcc`, to enable more accurate IntelliSense.
 The extension will query the compiler to determine the system include paths and default defines to use for IntelliSense.